 When a valid Neighbor Advertisement is received (either solicited or unsolicited), the Neighbor Cache is searched for the target's entry.
 If no entry exists, the advertisement SHOULD be silently discarded.
-There is no need to create an entry in this case, since the recipient has apparently not initiated any communication with the target.
+There is no need to create an entry if none exists, since the recipient has apparently not initiated any communication with the target.

-Once the appropriate Neighbor Cache entry has been located, the specific actions taken depend on the state of the Neighbor Cache entry and the flags in the advertisement.
-If the entry is in an INCOMPLETE state (i.e., no link-layer address is cached for the target) the received advertisement updates the entry.
-If a cached link-layer address is already present, however, a node might choose to ignore the received advertisement and continue using the cached link-layer address.
+Once the appropriate Neighbor Cache entry has been located, the specific actions taken depend on the state of the Neighbor Cache entry, the flags in the advertisement and the actual link-layer address supplied.